LGBTQ psychology: Definition

 LGBTQ psychology stands for lesbian, gay, bisexual, trans and queer psychology.
 This list is not inclusive to all people within the community and the plus represents other identities not covered within the acronym.
 In the past this field was known as lesbian and gay psychology.
 Now it also includes bisexual and transgender identities and behaviors.
 In addition, the "Q" stands for queer which includes sexual identities and behaviors that go beyond traditional sex and gender labels, roles, and expectations.

 The word "queer" was historically a slur used towards people within the community.
 Those who identify as queer today have reclaimed this label as self-identification.
 However, due to the traditional use of the word, many people in the LGBTQ community continue to reject this label.
 Some of the identities that fall under the term queer include aromantic, demisexual, asexual, non-binary, agender, genderfluid, genderqueer, pansexual, and intersex.

 The names for this field are different in different parts of the world.
-In the UK and US, the acronym LGBTQ+ is widely used.
+In the United Kingdom and the United States, the acronym LGBTQ+ is widely used.
 The terms 'lesbian', 'gay', 'bisexual', 'trans' and 'queer' are not used all around the world and definitions vary.

 Apart from the terms above, there are other words and phrases that are used to define sexuality and gender identity.
 These words and phrases typically come from western cultures.
 In contrast, in non-western cultures, the range of sexual and gender identities and practices are labelled and categorized using different languages, which naturally also involve different concepts compared to Western ones.

 It is concerned with the study of LGBTQ individuals' sexuality – sexual identities and behaviors – thereby validating their unique identities and experiences.
 This research focus is affirmative for LGBTQ individuals, as it challenges prejudiced beliefs, attitudes, and discriminatory policies and practices towards the LGBTQ community.

 It also includes the study of heterosexuality – other-sex romantic attraction, preferences and behaviors, as well as heteronormativity – the traditional view of heterosexuality being the universal norm.
 This line of research aims to understand heterosexuality from a psychological perspective, with the additional goal of challenging heterosexuality as the norm in the field of psychology and in society as a whole.

 The overall goal of LGBTQ psychology is to raise awareness of LGBTQ issues in scholarly work and psychological research.
 In raising this awareness, LGBT+ psychology aims to be one of the fields in which inclusive, non-heterosexist, non-genderist approaches are applied in psychological research and practice.
 These approaches reject the notion that heterosexuality is the 'default' and acknowledge a spectrum of genders outside of the traditional binary, allowing for more inclusive and accurate research.
 In line with LGBTQ psychology being an inclusive field of study and practice, it welcomes scholars or professionals from any branch of psychology with an interest in LGBTQ research.